Key Takeaway

 If you're unconscious in a hospital, who should speak for you?
 This person is your healthcare proxy — the individual who tells doctors what treatments you do or don't want when you can't tell them yourself.

 For most people, the answer is their spouse or partner.
 If you're single, it might be a parent, sibling, or close friend.
-The key criteria:
+The criteria: they know you well enough to honor your wishes (not just what they'd want, but what you'd want), they can handle the pressure of making medical decisions under crisis conditions, they're geographically accessible, and they're willing to serve — this is a serious responsibility.

 Question 2: If Something Happens to You, Who Handles Your Money and Bills?

 This person is your financial power of attorney agent.
-If you're incapacitated — recovering from an accident, dealing with a serious illness, or mentally unable to manage your affairs — they'll pay your mortgage, manage your bank accounts, and handle your financial obligations.
+If you're incapacitated — recovering from an accident, dealing with a serious illness — they'll pay your mortgage, manage your bank accounts, and handle your financial obligations.
+Choose someone who is financially responsible and trustworthy, organized and detail-oriented, and willing and able to take on this responsibility.

 Write down that person's name and a backup.